 Study at school.
 If your school has an after school conference period, math study sessions, or something similar, take advantage!
 Studying in the same room as your teacher means that you can get any questions you may have answered right away, rather than waiting for the next class.
 Also, these times are great for extended help as they are usually not too crowded.

 Study in a group.
-Studying with friends for a math test is slightly different than with other subjects.
+Studying with friends for a math test is slightly different from with other subjects.
 Rather than using the group to split up the workload, instead utilize the group dynamic to work through difficult problems together and check each other’s answers.
 One trick I suggest tossing into the mix is having some people work through the problems in order, front to back, while others work back to front.
-This way even the fastest worker in the group won’t have to wait for the rest of the group to catch up in order to compare answers, they can just compare with the people working through the problems the opposite way.
+This way, even the fastest worker in the group won’t have to wait for the rest of the group to catch up in order to compare answers, they can just compare with the people working through the problems the opposite way.

 Flashcards.
 This one is straightforward.
 Use good old-fashioned flashcards (meaning physical ones that you have to write on) to help memorize important formulas, theorems, and rules.

 Know your calculator.
 It is a small thing, but make sure you know how to properly use your calculator.
-Get familiar with all of the shortcuts and triple-check that your settings are correct before taking the test.
+Get familiar with all the shortcuts and triple-check that your settings are correct before taking the test.
 This will save you time during the test and ensures that you don’t lose silly points because of calculator error.

-Ideally, you will have enough time to utilize every study tool here, but realistically you won’t always have time to do so.
+Ideally, you will have enough time to utilize every study tool here, but realistically, you won’t always have time to do so.
 Thus, be sure to experiment with what works best for you.